epiforecasts/covid19.slovakia.mass.testing/README.md

 source(here::here("data-raw", "scripts", "rt-distributions.r"))
 ```

-The Google mobility data set for Slovakia `mob_slo` visualised in
+The Google mobility data set for Slovakia `mob.slo` visualised in
 Supplementary Figure S4 can be accessed with

 ``` r